chapmanjacobd/library/README.md

 Requires ffmpeg, mpv

 !!!
 You should be warned that the default after watching a video is to trash it.
 You can use `--keep` to prevent that.
-Restore via your (trash can)[https://specifications.freedesktop.org/trash-spec/trashspec-latest.html].
+Restore via your [trash can](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).

 ### Install